 National structures are traditionally being replaced on an increasingly frequent basis and work carried out in an open, multi-level structure.
-The European Studies Master’s degree programme focuses on the complex environment in which the various levels of government come together.
+The European Studies Master’s degree program focuses on the complex environment in which the various levels of government come together.

-This programme has no specializations.
+This program has no specializations.

-The ES master’s degree programme is taught entirely in English.
+The ES master’s degree program is taught entirely in English.
 During the first semester, students complete six 5 EC subjects at the University of Twente based on the multi-disciplinary approach (30 EC).
 The courses combine theory and practice.
-Students are expected to work both independently and in teams, to conference centres for seminars and to international destinations for internships and graduation assignments.
+Students are expected to work both independently and in teams, to conference centers for seminars and to international destinations for internships and graduation assignments.
 The subjects employ a variety of educational methods.
 Lectures, seminars and block seminars are offered.
 Students will have to write papers individually and in groups, as well as learn how to present and discuss them.
 Most subjects also include a written exam.
 Distance learning facilities are used frequently.
 The language of instruction is English.

 ES graduates can work as civil servants in Brussels, for instance, at the Directorates-General of the European Commission or at one of the other EU institutions.
-In most cases, however, European integration specialists work for national ministries, sub-national governmental bodies, consultancy firms, secretariats of international organisations, private sector companies, NGOs or trade unions.
+In most cases, however, European integration specialists work for national ministries, sub-national governmental bodies, consultancy firms, secretariats of international organizations, private sector companies, NGOs or trade unions.
 Graduates can also pursue a career in journalism or science.
 After all, knowledge of the EU’s inner workings has become a key requirement of many jobs, and – with the growing complexity of the European system – the demand for specialists in this field continues to increase.

-European Studies distinguishes two types of (inter)national education;
+European Studies distinguishes two types of (inter)national education:

 The admissions committee has specific requirements depending on your degree.
 We distinguish two categories: International degree and National degree.